vasu31dev/playwright-ts-template/README.md

 #### CLI Installation

 This method makes setup easy by avoiding the long steps in the manual installation process.
-It automatically installs all the dependencies, libraries, playwright browsers, lint & prettier configurations, winston logger and husky pre-commit hook that are necessary to start with your project.
+It automatically installs all the dependencies, libraries, playwright browsers, Winston logger and Husky pre-commit hook that are necessary to start with your project.
 Initializing the project, also intitialises a new Git repository if neither the current nor the parent directory is a Git repository.

 The installation steps are below: